tdegeus/goose-thesis/README.md

     Use names instead of numbers to cite to references.

+*   `eqreflocal`

+    Number the equations without a chapter number, but still starting from one in each chapter.

 *   `sectionbib`

     Include the bibliography at the end of each chapter.
 If this option is used, the `\bibliography{...}` command should be removed from the main TeX-file.
 Instead, each of the chapters should include this command at the end of the chapter.
 Compiling in this case warrants some attention.
 First compile the main TeX-file using `pdflatex` or `xelatex` (depending on the selected font).
 Then run `bibtex` on each of the chapters.
 Finally recompile the main TeX-file.
 This corresponds to the following series of commands: